Yacht racing: Rules and ratings

 In general, modern yacht-racing contests are conducted according to the Racing Rules of Sailing, first established in 1928.
 Though complex, the RRS are intended primarily simply ensure fairness and safety.
 The Rules are revised and updated every four years by the body now known as World Sailing.

+Some yacht-racing rules give "line honours" to the first boat to cross the finish line and "handicap honours" to the corrected time winner, which may be a slower boat with a lower handicap.

 Notable races

 The major races of today can be classified as inshore, offshore, ocean, and around the world.
 They adhere to one set of rules, but use diverse handicapping standards.

 Inshore

-The Admirals Cup was created in 1957 by the Admiral of the Royal Ocean Racing Club.
+The Admiral's Cup was created in 1957 by the Admiral of the Royal Ocean Racing Club.
 Each country involved is allowed to send one team and three boats of a chosen one-design class.
 Formerly it was raced every two years.
 It appears that due to international disagreements that this event no longer takes place.

 The America's Cup was established in 1851.
 This is the oldest, and arguably the most prestigious, event in yacht racing.
 Participants are restricted to a measurement formula for the boats, and the rules concerning this formula have been controversial since the beginning.
 The English, who were the challengers for the first 132 years of the race, commented "England rules the waves, but America waives the rules."
 This race was not traditionally an inshore race, due to the requirement that the British boat would sail to the racing area, which involved sailing trans-Atlantically.

 The Auckland Anniversary Regatta was founded in 1840.
 It includes the Heather Cup, which has been contested on over 170 yearly occasions since establishment.
 (It was halted briefly during the Second Boer War.)

+The Blue Ribbon Round the Lake Balaton Race (called Kékszalag in Hungarian) is held on Lake Balaton in Hungary.
+The race circumnavigates the lake, starting and finishing in Balatonfüred, for a distance traveled of 155 km.
+The course is the longest among the main European round-the-lake events.
+The race is Europe's oldest existing round-the-lake competition.
+(It has been held since 1934, whereas the Bol d’Or Mirabaud on Lake Geneva has been held since 1939, and the Centomiglia on Lake Garda has been held since 1951.)

+The Barcolana is a historic international sailing regatta organized by the Sailing Club of Barcola and Grignano (Società Velica di Barcola e Grignano).
+It takes place every year in the Gulf of Trieste on the second Sunday of October.
+It is one of the most crowded regattas in the world.
+It became a Guinness World Record holder in February 2019, when it was named "the greatest sailing race" with 2,689 boats and over 16,000 sailors on the starting line.